-While the county is happily void of any skyscrapers, that doesn’t mean you can’t get a good view.
+While the county is happily void of any skyscrapers, that doesn’t mean you can’t get a good view, and the colorful views of autumn are worth a trip in themselves.
 Three observation towers stretch towards the clouds in Potawatomi State Park, Peninsula State Park and at Mountain Park on Washington Island.
 Each has their own history and their own view of the surrounding waters.

 Eagle Tower in Peninsula State Park was closed in May 2015 due to structural concerns.
 The Friends of Peninsula State Park have launched a fundraising drive to rebuild the tower, hopefully by 2018, to reopen one of the most popular scenic attractions in Door County to the public.
 For more information, visit EagleTowerFund.com.